alephant/MA-data/1_INTRODUCTION/0 intro DNN.md

 **Key differences between perceptrons and DNN** “Contemporary deep neural networks, while stemming from their simpler ancestors, differ in at least four important ways, as summarized by Buckner (2019): they contain many more layers, increasing their efficiency; they are composed of heterogeneous processing units with different activation functions; they are sparsely connected; and they use more techniques to avoid overfitting.
 These added complexities increase both performance and opacity.”
 (Creel, 2020, p.
 20)

+**Why DNN lack functional transparency**
+“However, in all but the smallest networks it would be difficult to predict the outcome without tracing each step or to understand the behavior of the network, especially if the network includes feedback loops.
+More importantly, without further analysis it would be unclear to the observer why this neural net successfully classified an image and to what extent each of the neurons contributed to the result, or why different neural nets might have different patterns of classification.
+In this sense, although we know how the learning algorithm works and what formal guarantees (if any) we have about its performance, we do not know how the learned “algorithm” brings about the classification result.
+Thus we lack functional transparency.”
+(Creel, 2020, p.
+21)

+Knowledge of the learning algorithm doesn't bring about knowledge of how the trained DNN comes to its outcome.